 Do you owe on any cars, RVs, or other lifestyle vehicles?
 What about your home mortgage?
 Will you owe any debt on homes you own by the time you plan to retire?
 Make sure to check in on any business debt you may have incurred and if you plan on keeping ownership of any business after retirement, let your financial advisor know.

 Other areas of personal debt can include but are not limited to any credit card or membership debts and student loans.
-A very important area to check and reduce debt is medical debt.
-If you and a loved one have any significant medical living costs, make sure to take detailed lists of what exactly that is.
+Medical debt is also a very important area to consider when reviewing your personal debt.
+If you and a loved one have any significant medical living costs, make sure you plan to address it.

 Protecting Against Unexpected Debt